kbvernon/modtheworld/14-workspace_management.md

 workspace <- as.environment(bob)
 ```

 When you create an object, you do not have to explicitly add it to an environment, for R adds your defined objects to your workspace by default.
-The key here is just to recognize that when you use `<-`, you are really just adding an element to a list, the environment list.
+The key here is just to recognize that when you use `<-`, you are really just adding an element to a list, the environment-list.

 If you want to know what objects currently reside in your workspace, you can use `ls()`, which works like `names()` does for lists, printing the names of its denizens.